Imai-lab/RDoC-based-Information-Extraction/README.md

 1. **Tag Definitions**
    Detailed definitions of each RDoC-based functional domain, including constructs and subconstructs.

-2. **Prompt Format and Instruction Design for Tag Classification in Step 2**
+2. **Prompt Format and Instruction Design for Tag Classification in Step 2 of the two-step framework**
-   Description of the prompt structure used for classifying extracted spans into tag categories in Step 2 of the two-stage framework.
+   Description of the prompt structure used for classifying extracted spans into tag categories in Step 2 of the two-step framework.

 3. **Prompt Format and Instruction Design for Span Extraction and Tag Classification in the Decoder-Only Model**
    Description of the prompt structure used for jointly extracting important spans and classifying their tag categories using the decoder-only model.